-World's top three Bitcoin mining machine producer with a strong market position globally and steady access to wafer foundry capacity
+World's leading Bitcoin mining machine producer with a strong market position globally and steady access to wafer foundry capacity

-We were one of the world's top three Bitcoin mining machine producers in terms of global market share in the first half of 2019, as measured by sales volume (8.6% global market share) and computing power sold (7.9% global market share), according to the F&S report.
-We are also one of the three major cryptocurrency mining machine producers globally to produce mining machines with proprietary ASIC chips, according to the F&S report.
+We were a leading Bitcoin mining machine producer in the global market in terms of computing power sold in 2019, according to the F&S report.
+We are also one of the few major cryptocurrency mining machine producers globally to produce mining machines with proprietary ASIC chips, according to the F&S report.